joshfrench/radiant-page-parts-extension/README.md

       show_filters false
     end

 See this extension's `/app/models` and `/app/views/admin/page_parts` directories for examples of basic part & view definitions.

-Any parts you create should go in your own extension's `/app/models` and `/app/views/admin/page_parts` directories.
+If your parts are part of an extension, the parts can be stored in `app/models` and the view partials in `app/views/admin/page_parts`.
+If you don't want to create an extension just to hold some custom parts, you can put the parts in `RAILS_ROOT/app/models` and the view partials in `RAILS_ROOT/app/views/admin/page_parts`.

 ## Advanced Usage